What Are We Measuring?

 - Point-of-use product availability: Cal Stat dispensers are located both inside and outside most patient rooms, soap is located at all sinks, lotion dispensers are located in all clinical areas, and all dispensers are routinely monitored for product levels, expiration dates and working condition

 - Education: All staff and volunteers are trained on proper hand hygiene practices.
 Staff members are also encouraged to observe the habits of others and speak up with friendly reminders or tips for practice improvement as needed

 - Compliance monitoring: Hand hygiene compliance is measured by direct observation of practices throughout the hospital.
 Feedback is provided to staff through unit and role group leaders and Hand Hygiene Champions

-- Hand Hygiene Champions: Staff members throughout the hospital volunteer to serve as peer educators for local staff, share feedback from surveys, provide tips for improvement, and promote compliance in their immediate work area
+- Hand Hygiene Champions: Staff members throughout the hospital volunteer to serve as peer educators for local staff, share feedback from surveys, provide tips for improvement and promote compliance in their immediate work areas

 - Patients, families and visitor involvement: Everyone is encouraged to use hand hygiene when entering or leaving the patient’s room.
 Special hand wipes are made available to patients who are unable to reach a dispenser or sink.
 Patients and visitors are also encouraged to ask staff if they have used hand hygiene, or ask providers to use hand hygiene where it can be seen by the patient